 The tasks details (SuccessFactors OData V2 response) shall be put into the SFTP receiver as shown in the sample integration flow above.

 Save and deploy the integration flow.
-Since it has SOAP sender adapter, it shall result in the SOAP endpoint URL in SAP Cloud Platfrom Integration.
+Since it has SOAP sender adapter, it shall result in the SOAP endpoint URL in SAP Cloud Integration.
 To get the SOAP endpoint URL, go to monitoring of your Web UI and then in, Manage Integration Content ->click on Started tile.
-Copy the SOAP endpoint URL keep it in temporarilty in a text editor.
-This shall be used in desitnation configuration created for myTasksApp
+Copy the SOAP endpoint URL keep it in temporarily in a text editor.
+This shall be used in destination configuration created for myTasksApp

 3. Destination Configuration for myTasksApp